Dr. Christopher St John # Wright MB, FRCS, LSA

 1920; From Wendy; Ann is listed on the SS Laomedon which she boarded in Singapore.
 Arrived London 11 April 1920.
 There are no other Wrights or familiar names on board nor any nannies or governesses listed.
 However the list is not alphabetical and she appears within a family group consisting of William Gibson Stewart, Railway Manager Malay Federal States, his wife Sarah and their 19 year old son Jean-Paul.
 Their nationality is Scottish and UK address 22 West King Street, Helensburgh, North Bute.
 Ann's is 12 Bedford Ave, Bexhill.
 So it looks as if she was put in their care for the journey.
 If Ann stayed in England this could sort of tie up the with the story of her coming back to UK with her 'ayah'.

-Largely raised in Bexhill-on-Sea by her grandmother Agnes after the death of her mother.
+Largely raised in Bexhill-on-Sea by her grandmother Agnes.

 Education;